Linkenelis/Remote-TFT_eSPI/README.md

 SD_MOSI 23
 SD_CS   5

-There is no read display (not with ili9488 with touch as TFT_MISO is connected to Touch and not to the display)
+There are no read display commands (not with ili9488 with touch as TFT_MISO is connected to Touch and not to the display)

 example Swiss File Knife in windows cmd: sfk udpsend SmartDisplay1 2000 "tft.brightness(100)"